phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 ---
 class: compact, col-2

-- Run the job with the `nomad job run` command the `plan` displayed.
+- Run the job with the `nomad job run` command from the `plan` output.
   - By running with the `-check-index` flag, Nomad checks that the job has not been modified since the plan was run.
   - This is useful if multiple people are interacting with the job at the same time to ensure the job hasn't changed before you apply your modifications.
-  - Because we set the count of the task group to `three`, Nomad created two additional allocations to get to the desired state.
+  - Because we set the `count` of the task group to `three`, Nomad created two additional allocations to get to the desired state.
 It is **idempotent** to run the same job specification again (`nomad job run`) and no new allocations will be created.

 ```shell
 *$ nomad job run -check-index 7 example.nomad